Five from Finland

 VTT is one of the drivers behind the DataMust project that aims to develop new data market concepts and technologies to facilitate urban carbon neutrality.

-The project has received substantial funding from Business Finland through the Recovery and Resilience Facility.
+The project has received substantial funding through Business Finland from the Recovery and Resilience Facility.

 “In practice, we use the funding to develop solutions that improve the energy efficiency of the built environment and data processing,” said Maija Federley, senior scientist and project leader at VTT Technical Research Centre of Finland.